blashin888/GL-Whitepaper/docs/en/04_AI_Side.md

 It is not controlled.

-It changes through relation,
+It changes through relation.

+Across context,
+distance,
-across context, distance, and time.
+and time.

 ---